Lady Idina Sackville

 Lady Myra Idina Sackville-West (26 February 1893 – 5 November 1955) was an English aristocrat and member of the Happy Valley set.
-Divorced five times, Lady Idina's behaviour and lifestyle scandalised upper-class Edwardian society.
+Divorced five times, Lady Idina's behaviour and lifestyle scandalised upper-class British society.

 Early life

 Lady Myra Idina Sackville-West (her family, descended of the House of De La Warr West, usually omitted the "West") was born in 1893 at Buckhurst Park, her family's seat in Sussex.
 She was known by her middle name, Idina.
 She was the daughter of Lady Muriel Agnes Brassey and Gilbert Sackville-West, Viscount Cantelupe (1869–1915), who in 1896 succeeded his father as the 8th Earl De La Warr.
 She had two younger siblings, sister Lady Avice (wife of Sir Stewart Menzies) and brother Herbrand.
 After her parents divorced in 1902, as a result of her father's adultery with an actress, he remarried to Hilda Mary Clavering Tredcroft, daughter of Colonel Charles Lennox Tredcroft.
 Her mother went on to support a range of causes including women's suffrage.

 Her paternal grandparents were Reginald Sackville, 7th Earl De La Warr and the Hon.
 Constance Baillie-Cochrane (daughter of Alexander Baillie-Cochrane, 1st Baron Lamington).
 Her cousin was the writer Vita Sackville-West (only child of cousins Victoria Sackville-West and Lionel Sackville-West, 3rd Baron Sackville).
 Her maternal grandparents were Thomas Brassey, 1st Earl Brassey, and author Anna Allnutt.
 Her maternal great grandfather was merchant John Allnutt, her uncle was Thomas Brassey, 2nd Earl Brassey, and her aunt was Marie Freeman-Thomas, Marchioness of Willingdon.